Environmental-Informatics/assignment-03/README.md

       Average energy level: <average Energy Level>
       Raccoon end state: <Dead or Alive message>
    ```
-   c.
-There should be a blank line in between this header block and the next section of the file.
+   1. There should be a blank line in between this header block and the next section of the file.
-   d.
-Finally, Write select contents of data dictionary to a new TAB delimited section of the file.
+   1. Finally, Write select contents of data dictionary to a new TAB delimited section of the file.
 This section should include the columns:
       - Date, Time, X and Y coordinates, the Asleep flag, the behavior mode, and the distance traveled (in that order).
       - The columns names should be labeled in the first row.
       - Data from each hour of the raccoon's life should be printed on each subsequent row.

-To submit, you should archive (e.g., create a zip, 7z, tar, tgz, gz file) the entire directory with the README.txt, Python script, and the input and output files into a single submission file.
-In this case, the directory should include your username so that when the archive file is uncompressed your submission directory does not get overwritten.

 #### What to turn in...